ammarsabir15/Scripts_for_daily_use/linux_commands.md

  # For checking the usage of resources by the system in real time
     top
+    htop # to get a colorful look at the resources usage by the system
  # Compiling Rmarkdown from the linux command line
     Rscript -e "rmarkdown::render('filename')"